Recipes

 By Kat Craddock

-This quick and not-to-sweet brown soda bread comes from Byron Moussouris, the executive head chef of the charming Bloomsbury Hotel in London.
+This quick and not-too-sweet brown soda bread comes from Byron Moussouris, the executive head chef of the Bloomsbury Hotel in London.
 Made with a generous splash of Guinness stout and black treacle—a robust cane syrup similar to molasses—this bread is best served warm or at room temperature, with soft, cultured butter or clotted cream and jam.

 Ingredients

-• 1 cup plus 2 Tbsp Whole wheat flour
+• 1 cup plus 2 Tbsp. whole wheat flour

-• 1½ cups All-purpose flour
+• 1½ cups all-purpose flour

-• ½ cup Rolled oats, plus more for sprinkling
+• ½ cup rolled oats, plus more for sprinkling

-• ½ tsp.
-Fine sea salt
+• ½ tsp. fine sea salt

-• 1 cup Whole milk
+• 1 cup whole milk

-• ¼ cup Black treacle or molasses
+• ¼ cup black treacle or molasses

 • ½ cup Guinness